The Best Things to Do in Cape Town

 District Six was originally a mixed community of freed slaves, merchants, artisans, laborers, and immigrants.
-Marginalization and forced removal of the residents began early in the last century, and in 1966 it was declared a white area.
-By 1982,...
+Marginalization and forced removal of the residents began early in the last century and, in 1966, the neighborhood was declared a white...

 Corner Caledon & Lower Buitenkant Street, District Six, Zonnebloem, Cape Town, 8001, South Africa

 Started by Athol Fugard, South Africa's greatest living playwright, in a historic District Six building, this vibrant 320-seat cultural hub showcases plays, musicals, movies, and book festivals.
 You can while away time before a show at the...

 Hout Bay is basically Eden.
 This ecological utopia has everything a nature lover could want, from imposing mountains and miraculous views (check out the Twelve Apostles range) to World of Birds, the largest bird park in Africa, home to 3,000 birds...

 Government Ave, Company's Garden, Cape Town, 8000, South Africa

 South Africa's premier art museum houses South African, African, British, French, Dutch, and Flemish works.
 Selections from the permanent collection change regularly to let the museum showcase different pieces, such as those by local luminaries...

 19 Queen Victoria St, CBD, Cape Town, 8000, South Africa